mage-source/competitive-programming/leetcode/cheapest-flights-within-k-stops/editorial.md

 ### High-Level Algorithm
 Per its relation to Dynamic Programming, this algorithm follows an iterative approach.
-We take an arbitrary starting node and build a table that contains the shortest distance to get to all other nodes in the graph.
+We take our given starting node and build a table that contains the shortest distance to get to all other nodes in the graph.
 All distances are initialized to infinity and **relaxed** or reduced as we run through the algorithm.